AidLite Python API Documentation

 Default Value | ImplementType.TYPE_LOCAL |

-Description | Distinguishes the underlying implementation method. |
+Description | Distinction of underlying function implementation approach |

 Member Variable | framework_type |